80 Wholesale Terms Everyone Should Know

 Inventory

-The amount of raw materials or produced goods available for sale.
+The total goods a wholesaler has available for sale.

 Invoice